 Update - there will be families who are unable to do this if their children remain in school in Antigua and so provision must be made for them to remain in Antigua until a satisfactory solution for education is reached on Barbuda.

-Many people have asked where to send local donations ie organisations that are based in Barbuda, or Barbudans raising funds for Barbuda.
-We started our own fund immediately which was initially intended to raise enough for satellite phones, to avoid in future the long delay, and the worrying and inaccurate communication we experienced.
-In fact the fund has achieved much more than this and we are now using it for a supported clean-up to enable people to return home, and have also filled two donated containers full of tools and supplies - now being processed in Antigua to come to Barbuda direct.
+Many people have asked where to send donations to organisations that are based in Barbuda, or to Barbudans raising funds for Barbuda or for Barbudans themselves.
+We started our own fund immediately which was initially intended to raise enough for satellite phones, to avoid the long communication delay after the hurricane hit, and the worrying and inaccurate news we experienced.
+In fact the fund has achieved much more than this and we are now using it for a supported clean-up to enable people to return home, and also filled two donated containers full of tools and supplies.

-Other funds are being organised by Barbuda Rise in Leicester, Blue Halo, Barbuda Cottages, Coco Point Trust and the more 'official' organisations are also listed on Antigua Nice.
+Other funds are being organised by Barbuda Rise in Leicester, Blue Halo, Barbuda Cottages, Coco Point Trust.

 THANK YOU TO EVERY SINGLE ONE OF YOU xxxxx

 The unprecedented hurricane Irma has destroyed our beautiful island community.
 This information here on barbudaful is no longer relevant as all guest houses, bars, shops, homes and businesses have been torn apart by a hurricane so enormous that the world has never witnessed anything like it before.
 It has almost destroyed an entire area of the world - the Caribbean, so we are not alone in this.
 All our recent updates have and will be on facebook and we can only try to recover from the trauma of it slowly, and then rebuild.